shenanigans/PornViewer/README.md

 `lolphotos`.

 #### What's next for PornViewer?
- * fake directories called Collections
+ * fake directories called collections
- * view images from multiple directories or Collections
+ * browse from multiple directories or collections at once
- * "cascade view"
+ * "cascade view" will tile images (including gifs) to fill the entire monitor with scrolling porn
+ * "random" sort mode, what is even wrong with me that I've forgotten this feature for so long

+## Known Issues
+ * Several things in need of throbbers or success/failure indicators
+ * Lots of things drag selectable that shouldn't be
+ * busy/slow hard drives tend to cause the first video thumbnail to timeout
+ * the lil speaker icon, and especially its brother the mute icon, have fucked up opacity
+ * first attempt to drag an image (per session) always fails

 ## Building PornViewer